EFForg/https-everywhere/CONTRIBUTING.md

 * * *

 # Contributing Translations
 We are reviewing our process around translations and currently discussing ways to improve.
-Translations are still processed under the same entity and those who have account already, do not need to take action at this time.
+Translations are still processed under the same entity and those who have an account already, do not need to take action at this time.
 Thank you for your contributions.

 * * *